Animadversio/Animadversio.github.io/_academic_notes/Note-on-MRF-Image-Prior.md

 $$
 **Comparison with BP**

-* The message passing around is the
+* The message passing around is not the ......